Paragliding flights in the middle of nature, surrounded by the Dolomites.

-The Gran Risa slope is one of the most technically and demanding slopes in the alpine ski circus.
+The Gran Risa slope is one of the most technically demanding slopes on the alpine ski circuit.
 With an altitude difference of 448 m, a length of 1,255 m and a maximum gradient of 69%, it challenges the world's best skiers every year.

 The start of the piste can be reached from La Villa with the Piz La Ila cable car and via the ski slopes on the Piz La Ila - Piz Sorega plateau.